Philadelphia International Airport: History

-World War II use

 During World War II the United States Army Air Forces used the airport as a First Air Force training airfield.

 Beginning in 1940, Rising Sun School of Aeronautics of Coatesville performed primary flight training at the airport under contract to the Air Corps.
 After the Pearl Harbor Attack, the I Fighter Command Philadelphia Fighter Wing provided air defense of the Delaware Valley area from the airport.
 Throughout the war, various fighter and bomber groups were organized and trained at Philadelphia airport and assigned to the Philadelphia Fighter Wing before being sent to advanced training airfields or being deployed overseas.
 Known units assigned were the 33d, 58th, 355th and 358th Fighter Groups.

-In June 1943 I Fighter Command transferred jurisdiction of the airport to the Air Technical Service Command (ATSC).
+In June 1943, I Fighter Command transferred jurisdiction of the airport to the Air Technical Service Command (ATSC).
 ATSC established a sub-depot of the Middletown Air Depot at the airport.
 The 855th Army Air Forces Specialized Depot unit repaired and overhauled aircraft and returned them to active service, and the Army Air Forces Training Command established the Philco Training School on January 1, 1943, which trained personnel in radio repair and operations.

-In 1945 the Air Force reduced its use of the airport and it was returned to civil control that September.
+In 1945, the Air Force reduced its use of the airport and it was returned to civil control that September.